 Recovery is another big concern if you’re relying on a cloud-based platform.
 Recovery goes hand-in-hand with backing up your data because the reason you’re backing it up is so it can be easily restored in the case of a data loss incident.
 A cloud-computing platform that’s not specifically dedicated to backup and recovery isn’t going to give you the recovery functionality you need.

-For example, Office 365 users have discovered that Microsoft’s backup policies can’t guarantee a complete and fast recovery of lost data.
+For example, Microsoft 365 (formerly Office 365) users have discovered that Microsoft’s backup policies can’t guarantee a complete and fast recovery of lost data.
 Their retention policies also differ according to each software and can make a recovery process long and complicated.

 What about storage programs like OneDrive?